MrJoshuaT/Fabric-Copper-Golem/README.md

 * Rod wiggling randomly

 ## Current to do list
-## Block / Entity
+### Block / Entity
 * Add copper buttons, and their oxidise variants

 ### Misc
-* Server support
-* Hitbox is a not great, should be smaller on X,Z and bigger on Y?
+* Freezing limbs in place once at last stage of oxidation

 ### Mod / Cloth menu
 * Option to select all/specific buttons to press